Home Warranty for Mobile and Manufactured Homes: Coverage Guide

 Do all home warranty companies cover mobile homes?

 No. Many standard home warranty providers write their policies for site-built homes only.
-However, major providers like American Home Shield, Choice Home Warranty, First American, AFC Home Warranty, and Liberty Home Guard do offer coverage for manufactured and mobile homes.
+However, major providers like American Home Shield, Choice Home Warranty, First American, AFC Home Warranty, Liberty Home Guard, Select Home Warranty, and 2-10 Home Buyers Warranty do offer coverage for manufactured and mobile homes in 2026.
 Always confirm eligibility before purchasing, as coverage terms vary by state and home age.

 What is the difference between a mobile home and a manufactured home for warranty purposes?

-The key distinction is the build date.
-Homes built before June 15, 1976 are classified as mobile homes and lack HUD compliance, making them harder to insure.
-Post-1976 manufactured homes are built to federal HUD standards and are more widely accepted by warranty providers.
+The key distinction is the build date of June 15, 1976.
+Homes built before that date are classified as mobile homes and lack HUD compliance, making them harder to insure.
+Post-1976 manufactured homes are built to federal HUD standards and carry a HUD certification label, making them more widely accepted by warranty providers.
 Some insurers will only cover post-1976 HUD-compliant homes, so knowing your home's build date is essential.

 Are chassis, axles, and tongue ever covered by a home warranty?

-No. These transportation and structural components of a manufactured home are universally excluded from all home warranty plans.
-Warranties are designed to cover the mechanical systems and appliances within your home — not the structural frame or mobile components.
-If you have concerns about chassis integrity or structural damage, that would fall under homeowners insurance or manufacturer structural warranties.
+No. These transportation and structural components of a manufactured home are universally excluded from all home warranty plans in 2026.
+Warranties are designed to cover the mechanical systems and appliances within your home, not the structural frame or mobile components.
+If you have concerns about chassis integrity or structural damage, that would fall under homeowners insurance or manufacturer structural warranties like those from 2-10 HBW or MHWC.

 Can I get a warranty on a double-wide manufactured home?

 Yes.
-Double-wide manufactured homes are generally eligible for the same coverage as single-wide homes, provided the home meets the provider's eligibility requirements (typically HUD-compliant, under 5,000 sq ft, and used as a primary or secondary residence — not a commercial property).
+Double-wide manufactured homes are generally eligible for the same coverage as single-wide homes, provided the home meets the provider's eligibility requirements (typically HUD-compliant, under 5,000 sq ft, and used as a primary or secondary residence rather than a commercial property).
 Some providers may charge a slightly higher premium for larger double-wide homes.

 Is a modular home warranty the same as a mobile home warranty?